How It Works

 If the Second Chance System does not produce a sale, we move to the Last Chance System whereby the auction is re-opened for three minutes with a starting bid of the reserve price.
 Then, with the first bid, everyone knows we will have a sale – this is because the reserve has been met – and normal auction rules apply, including the auction clock reset to 1:30 in the case of a bid in the last minute-and-a-half.

-If the Last Chance System does not produce a sale – sometimes the seller opts for the Collector Car Canada Back Lot; otherwise, that’s all, folks.
+If the Last Chance System does not produce a sale – sometimes the seller opts for the Collector Car Canada Buy-It-Now Lot; otherwise, that’s all, folks.

-Buyer premiums are 4.99% up to an auction closing price of $100,000 and 3.99% beyond that – minimum is $499.
+Buyer premiums are 4.99% up to an auction closing price of $100,000 and 3.99% beyond that* – minimum Buyer premium is $499.
 Plus GST/HST – we are Canadian, after all, for better or for worse!
 (GST/HST is not charged to bidders not resident in Canada.)
 Buyer premiums are automatically collected via buyer credit card when an auction concludes in a sale.